georgjz/georgjz.github.io/_drafts/wyvern/2020-01-09-wyvern-02-DRAFT.md

 (In terms of compiler design, this would be the step where the *intermediate representation* would be generated which would be passed to the backend of the compiler - which would then in turn generate the assembly and machine code.
 We can "skip" that since we already have the assembly code.)

+This is (for now at least) a rather mechanical step that is easier explained when we get to the actual implementation.
+Just remember that the generator will turn the abstract syntax tree into the ELF file the linker will then use to put together the final binary.

+## Conclusion

+This was a basic overview how the three main parts of the assember - scanner, parser, generator - will work.
+We've seen how those three parts will interact, the input they process and the output they'll produce.

+Next time, we'll look in greater detail how the linker will work.

 [wyvern01]: https://cc65.github.io/doc/